CiscoDevIoT/gateway-python-grovepi/README.md

 * You can download the latest OS image or the installer from [here](https://www.raspberrypi.org/downloads/).
 * But Raspberry OS is usually not stable right after its release.
 The new OS, buster is released on June 24, 2019.
 You can download the 'stretch' version of NOOBS from [here](http://downloads.raspberrypi.org/NOOBS/images/NOOBS-2019-04-09/).

-* The SD card should be formatted as FAT32.
+* The SD card should be formatted as **FAT16** or **FAT32**.
 * When you use Windows to install the OS image, you can use [Win32 Disk Manager](https://sourceforge.net/projects/win32diskimager/).
 * On macOS, you can use the 'Disk Utility' program to format.
-Choose the format MS-DOS (FAT).
+Choose the format MS-DOS (FAT) when erasing your SD card.
 * Extract the zip file of NOOBS to the root directory of the SD card. **The files should be at the root directory.**
-* Insert the SD card to the Raspberry Pi
+* Insert the SD card to the Raspberry Pi.

 You also can follow [this instruction](https://www.raspberrypi.org/documentation/installation/noobs.md).